mexicorea/mcdonalds-kr-happymeal/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to my Mcdonalds KR Happymeal project

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+I just wanted to check out this month's Mcdonalds toys as simple as possible

 ## Useful commands